 You have two options for finding out who your local councillor is.
-You can either see a list of all councillors and filter by political party or ward.

 What does your councillor do?

 The local community elects councillors.

 They are responsible for making decisions on behalf of the local community about local services and budgets, such as Council Tax.
 Each councillor represents a specific area and serves for a period of 4 years.